-While IEEE 802.15.4 in beacon-enabled mode supports only star-based topologies, ZigBee standard has proposed its extension to cluster-tree based topologies.
-Note that each cluster is active during its SD.
+While IEEE 802.15.4 in beacon-enabled mode supports only star-based topologies, ZigBee standard has proposed its extension to cluster-tree based topologies, where PAN Coordinator is identified as the root of the tree and forms the initial cluster.
+The other routers join the cluster-tree in turn by establishing themselves as the cluster-heads that subsequently start to generate the beacon frames for their clusters.
+Note that each cluster is active during its SD and inactive during the rest of its BI.
 To avoid the collisions between multiple superframe durations, the appropriate scheduling of SDs must be used (Section 3.3).
 For the sake of simplicity, we assume that all clusters have the same duty cycle, and whole WSN is inside one collision domain.
-Hence, the TDCS is given by the non-overlapping sequence of equally-sized SDs (Figure 5), and the duration of a TDCS cycle is equal to BI.
+Hence, the TDCS is given by the non-overlapping sequence of equally-sized SDs (Figure 7), and the duration of a TDCS cycle is equal to BI.